Grandma’s tent saloon

 “No, Mister!
 Don’t do it!
 They’ll kill my family!”

 A woman’s voice, sharp but pleading cut across the makeshift saloon.
-Some men still halfway out of their seats, clearing a path between Jackson and the bar froze in mid-step.
+Some men still halfway out of their seats, frightened by the roar of Gideon’s Colt, froze in mid-step.

 Sheriff Watkins had appeared at the opening in the tent.
 At his side stood a fine-looking, middle-aged black woman dressed in a cream tunic with a pale blue house cleaners cap pulled down to her ears.
 Michael stood at her side, holding her hand.

 “Please, mister,” her voice soft and gentle now, but it still carried the tone of pleading.
 She held out her arm toward Gideon, long, thin fingers widespread and crooked protruding from an upturned hand.
 “Go away, Mister, please.
 We look after our own around here.”